-Origin: obs.
-Fr harpechorde or It arpicordo < arpa (LL harpa < Gmc *harpa: see harp) + corda (see cord); -s- is intrusive
+Origin of harpsichordobsolete French harpechorde or Italian arpicordo from arpa (LL harpa from Germanic an unverified form harpa: see harp) + corda (see cord); -s- is intrusive

 a stringed musical instrument with a keyboard, often with two manuals: the strings are plucked by points of leather or quill when the keys are pressed, producing short, abrupt tones

 A keyboard instrument whose strings are plucked by means of quills or plectrums.

 Origin of harpsichordAlteration of obsolete French harpechorde from Italian arpicordo arpa harp ( from Late Latin harpa ) ( of Germanic origin ) corda string ( from Latin chorda ) ( from Greek khordē ; see gherə- in Indo-European roots.)

 - The greater richness of tone of the modern pianoforte is a better compensation for any bareness that may be imputed to pure two-part or three-part writing than a filling out which deprives the listener of the power to follow the essential lines of the music.
 The same holds good, though in a lesser degree, of the resources of the harpsichord in respect of octavestrings.

 - To sacrifice phrasing, and distinctness in real partwriting, to a crude imitation of the richness produced mechanically on the harpsichord by drawing 4-ft.